ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 Namespace packages allow a user to easily split subpackages from a package into a single, independent distribution.

-Three different approaches are currently available to create a namespace package:
+Three different approaches are currently available for creating a namespace package:

 * `native namespace packages`_
 * pkgutil-style namespace packages